joaen/node-editor-framework/README.md

 You also need to create a node_operation method which is the expression or action of the node.
 For example, a multiply expression node would have the node_operation look something like this:
 > output_port.data = (input1_port.data + input2_port.data)

+Here is an example on how you can create your own expression node:

 ```python
 from core.logic_port import LogicPort
 from core.logic_node import LogicNode